Kosovo Visitor Guide and Photo Gallery

 The Cafe Culture of Kosovo

 Coffee in Kosovo is by far the most desired drink, but it is not just about the drink but the culture and traditions surrounding it.
 Going on “coffee dates” is one of the most popular activities for locals.
-There is even a saying that Kosovars commonly use “Let’s go for a coffee.”
+There is even a saying that Kosovars commonly use, “Let’s go for a coffee.”
 In Kosovo, coffee shops are core to the community.
-It is the place to gather with friends, have a business meeting, or read a book.
+It is a place to gather with friends, has a business meeting, or read a book.

 There are, on average, three-four coffee shops per block in Kosovo, making it convenient to stop by on a busy day of sightseeing.
 Megi being from Albania, was not surprised to see the number of people spending time at coffee shops.
 However, after living in the U.S. for a while, she noted a big cultural difference.
 In Kosovo, people start their day by going to a coffee shop to meet a couple of friends or their significant others and will spend 1-2 hours there.
 It’s not just about getting caffeinated; it’s about the routine of “enjoying” coffee, Dressing up nice, sharing a story or two, and, well, you are in Europe, smoking a cigarette too.

 An interesting side fact.
 The government is working hard to reduce smoking.
-Recently there was some legislation passed that banned indoor smoking, especially in restaurants and cafés, as an attempt to reduce smoking habits but also make locations family/children friendly.
-There are A LOT of people who are extremely unhappy with this and are boycotting locations that enforce these rules.
-As a result, many establishments build outdoor patios, or outdoor “enclosed” sections to allow for smoking while still keeping the indoor area smoke-free in an attempt to appease more customers.
+Recently, some legislation was passed that banned indoor smoking, especially in restaurants and cafés, to reduce smoking habits and make locations family/children friendly.
+Many people are extremely unhappy with this and are boycotting locations that enforce these rules.
+As a result, many establishments build outdoor patios or “enclosed” sections to allow for smoking while still keeping the indoor area smoke-free to appease more customers.

 Our preferred coffee shop